Flagsmith/flagsmith/docs/docs/deployment/configuration/enterprise-edition.md

 ### JMeter

-There are [JMeter](https://jmeter.apache.org/) tests avaiable in our public repo on Github:
+There are [JMeter](https://jmeter.apache.org/) tests avaiable in our public repo on GitHub:

 https://github.com/Flagsmith/flagsmith/tree/main/api/jmeter-tests